adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

 45\.
 Vacancy on happening of disqualification.

-If a senator or member of the House of Representatives---
+If a senator or member of the House of Representatives—

 (i.)
 Becomes subject to any of the disabilities mentioned in the last preceding section: or